svenstaro/bvh/README.md

 This project uses [`proptest`](https://altsysrq.github.io/proptest-book/) as a second line of defense against bugs, allowing random instances of certain tests to be tested.
-These tests run along-side unit-tests.
+These tests run alongside unit-tests.

 ### Fuzzer